sturm1619/spring-2025/exsc/weight_pos.typ

 = What to focus on

 We should focus more on fitness and metabolic capacity than weight loss.
 Also how much fat, and where it is located.
+Good goals include checking blood pressure, WHR, dietary patterns and cholesterol levels.

+Caloric restriction alone is more effective than exercise alone.
+Focus on lossing 5-10% of total weight over 6 months, 0.5-2 lbs per week.
+This requires 250-1000 negative calories per day.
+Vigorous exerise increases RMR and helps burn extra calories.
+Resistance training helps mantaining muscle mass and holds RMR.

-Intuitive eating is one of the best techniques!
+Intuitive eating is one of the best techniques for improving diet.
 Focus on satiety and hunger cues.
 Increased food weight helps with releasins leptin.
+Processed food make people eat 500 calories more, eat faster and increases appetite (ghrenlin).
+Skipping breakfast increases likelyhood of consuming excess calories.
+Planning meals and snacks helps.

 Reduce portion sizes.
-Also, reduced added sugars, refined carbs, processed foods and solid fats.
+Also, reduce added sugars, refined carbs, processed foods and solid fats.
 Adding fruits and vegetables and avoiding fried snacks helps.
+Multigrain bread are less processed and have higher fiber content.
+It reduces energy availability.
+Raw whole nuts *overestimate* the number of calories metabolized (around 20%).
+Good replacement for a snack.
+Others include canned diet drinks, powders for shakes and diet food bars.

+Some recommended diets are Mediterranean, DASH and a flexible semi-vegetarian.
+Keto doesn't work because increases LDL, lack of fiber and micronutrients, stress on kidney and liver, and changes microbiome.

+What to do if portion sizes are big and weight small?
+Eat somewhere else!

+Intermittent fasting extends nighttime fating period and syncs circadin rhythm.
+Outcome reduces blood pressure, inflamation, cancer risk, aging and diabetes risk.

+= When gaining is necessary

+Women are 4 time more likely to need to gain weight to be at peak health.

+- Consuming more protein, healthy fats and complex carbs from whole grains, fruits and vegetables.

+- Eat more frequent smaller meals.

+- Add nutrient-energy dense foods as nuts and avocados.
+Smoothies are good.

+60-65% of daily calories must come from carbs.